AsumVictor/endiAPI/docs/KAFKA_CHECKLIST.md

 ## Step 5: Create Kafka Topics in DigitalOcean

-Ensure these topics exist in your Kafka cluster:
+Ensure these topics exist in the Kafka cluster:

 - [ ] Topic: `Transcribe` (producer sends here)
 - [ ] Topic: `update_transcribe` (consumer reads from here)

 **How to create topics:**
 1. Go to DigitalOcean dashboard
-2. Navigate to your Kafka cluster
+2. Navigate to the Kafka cluster
 3. Go to **Topics** tab
 4. Click **Create Topic**
 5. Create both topics with default settings